bmeddeb/RepoMetrics/docs/token-management.md

 asyncio.run(main())
 ```

-## Token States
+## Token Status

-Each token in the manager has one of the following states:
+Each token in the manager has a `TokenStatus` object that tracks its state:

-- **Available**: The token is valid and has API calls remaining
+- **Valid and Available**: The token is valid and has API calls remaining
 - **Rate Limited**: The token has exceeded its rate limit and will become available again after the reset time
 - **Invalid**: The token is invalid (e.g., revoked, expired)

 The token manager automatically:
 - Tracks rate limits for all tokens
 - Skips rate-limited tokens until they reset
-- Removes invalid tokens from rotation
+- Marks invalid tokens
 - Uses the least recently used available token

 ## Using Multiple Providers